-One of the most frequently asked questions by parents and young riders is “what height and width bars should I buy for my child?”.
+One of the most frequently asked questions by parents and young riders is “what height and width scooter bars should I buy for my child?”.
 Honestly there is no easy answer to this question.
 Unfortunately, that is not what most parents want to hear.
-Different models of scooters come with their own size bars.
-For example, Lucky offers a wide range of sizes on their different scooters and you can even order custom height/width pro scooter bars if none of the standard sizes work for you.
-That said, I think most people are looking for a general guide to help them decide what size to start with so I took the time to write up a suggested bar width/height chart.
+Different models of pro scooters come with their own size bars.
+For example, Lucky offers a wide range of sizes on their different scooters and you can even order custom height/width scooter bars if none of the standard sizes work for you.
+That said, I think most people are looking for a general scooter size guide to help them decide what bar size to start with.
 Check it out below.

 Alright now lets move on to height.
-Just like we used shoulder width to measure the correct bar width, we are going to use waist height to measure bar height.
-You want your bars to sit just below your waist so measure from the ground to your waist than order those height bars.
+Just like we used shoulder width to measure the correct bar width, we are going to use waist height to measure scooter bar height.
+You want your bars to sit just below your waist while standing on your scooter, so measure from the top of the headset or base of the clamp to your waist.
+That measurement will give you a great estimated scooter bar height, again it is always best to order slightly taller if you are unsure as a Pro Scooter Shop can easily cut them to your desired height.
 When you stand on your deck your bars will end up sitting just under your waist.
-Like I said earlier everyone is different.
-Some people like taller bars and some like smaller because its easier to do tricks like bri flip.
-Its all up to the rider and what they want, although no one wants bars that sit right below there chest or bars that sit by their knees.
+Like I said earlier bar size is 100% preference.
+Some riders like taller bars for comfort and some like smaller because it's easier to do tricks, like bri-flips.
+It's all up to the rider and what they want, although no one wants bars that sit right below their chest or bars that sit by their knees.

-What are the advantages to smaller/less wide bars?
+Q: What are the advantages to smaller bars?

-Advantages to smaller bars include; easier to bri flip/scooter flip around, less total scooter weight, easier to fit in car.
+A: Advantages to smaller bars include; easier ability to do over head scooter tricks such as a bri-flip or scooter flip, less total scooter weight, easier to fit in car.